nikkikobako/MS1-Go-Vegan/README.md

 If you are curious about what going Vegan means?
 Then my website will help with motivation and reasons why going vegan is the best choose you can make for the animals, the planet and your health.

-And if you need help in your transition, let me support you, just join my go vegan challange.
+If you need help in your transition, let me support you, just join my go vegan challange.

 To see the live project [click here](https://nikkikobako.github.io/MS1-Go-Vegan/)